Lagos State Ministry of Commerce and Industry

-The Lagos State Ministry of Commerce and Industry is the state government ministry, charged with the responsibility to plan, devise and implement the state policies on Commerce and Industry.
+The Lagos State Ministry of Commerce Cooperatives, Trade and Investment, formerly the Lagos State Ministry of Commerce and Industry, is the state government ministry, charged with the responsibility to plan, devise and implement the state policies on commerce, cooperatives, trade and investment.
 This ministry was established to ensure business Prosperity and Consumer Satisfaction in Lagos state.
 The head office of the agency is located at Block 8, The Secretariat, Obafemi Awolowo Way, Alausa, Ikeja, Lagos state.